What Is Click-Through Rate & Why CTR Is Important

 How CTR Impacts Ad Rank

 CTR is not just an indication of how relevant your ads are to searchers.
-CTR also contributes to your Ad Rank in the search engines.
+CTR also contributes to your ad rank in the search engines.

-Ad rank determines the position of your ad on the search results page.
+Ad Rank determines the position of your ad on the search results page.

 That’s right – PPC isn’t a pure auction.

 The top position doesn’t go to the highest bidder.
-It goes to the advertiser with the highest Ad Rank.
-And CTR is a huge factor in the Ad Rank formula.
+It goes to the advertiser with the highest Ad Rank – and CTR is a huge factor in the Ad Rank formula.

 But Ad Rank is even more complicated than that.
-Google measures your actual CTR against an expected CTR.
+Google measures your actual CTR against an expected CTR at the time of the auction.

-So if you’ve run a lot of ads with a low CTR, Google will assume that any new ads you add to your Google Ads account are also going to have a low CTR, and may rank them lower on the page.
+So, if you’ve run a lot of ads with a low CTR, Google will assume that any new ads you add to your Google Ads account are also going to have a low CTR, and may rank them lower on the page.

-This is why it’s so important to understand the CTR on your ads and to try to improve it as much as possible.
+This is why it’s so important to understand the CTR of your ads and to try to improve it as much as possible.

 A poor CTR can lead to low ad positions, no matter how much you bid.